 On June 15, 1904, St. Mark’s Evangelical Church chartered a boat, the General Slocum, to take 1358 members of its German-American congregation for a fun-filled day on the water and on a Long Island beach.
 For the kids, this was a day to look forward, a chance to breathe the fresh air and play outside away from the dirty tenement scene.

-The General Slocum was not a well-kept ship, to say the least, and the crew was badly inexperienced, especially at handling emergencies.
+The General Slocum was not a well-kept ship, to say the least.
+The crew was inexperienced, especially at handling emergencies.
 Not far from shore, a fire burst out, and quickly consumed the ship.
 The combination of faulty lifeboats and life jackets, a panicked crowd of non-swimmers, and a cowardly crew that sought their own escape first led to mayhem and death.
 The crisis was made worse by the captain’s refusal to bring the burning ship to shore, ostensibly to prevent the fire from spreading, and the unfortunate timing of the fire occurring while the boat was in Hell Gate’s notoriously rough waters.

 The tragedy also created an unfortunate legacy for Henry Warner Slocum, who served with distinction alongside William Sherman as a major general for the Union during the Civil War.
-After the war he served as the rep from New York’s 42nd Congressional District (we now only have 27 districts) and lived in Brooklyn, where he is buried.
+After the war, he served as the rep from New York’s 42nd Congressional District (we now only have 27 districts) and lived in Brooklyn, where he is buried.

 On a more uplifting note, the idea of taking large groups of kids out of the projects to a more bucolic setting for the day is an excellent one.
-Sponsoring such large outings was once the hallmark of Tammany Hall, who would bring kids up the Hudson and serve them picnics in the park.
+Sponsoring such large outings was once the hallmark of Tammany Hall, which would bring kids up the Hudson and serve them picnics in the park.